Fun Facts with Tea in Chinese Culture

 Also, tea is the symbol of elegance, politeness, harmony, persistence, and modesty in Chinese culture.

-Therefore, it was used to serve as tribute, reward, betrothal presents, as well as an important drink in nearly all important ceremonies and activities in the history of China, for both royal and civilian families, such as the Coming of Age and traditional Chinese Wedding ceremonies.
+Therefore, it was used to serve as a tribute, reward, betrothal presents, as well as an important drink in nearly all important ceremonies and activities in the history of China, for both royal and civilian families, such as the Coming of Age and traditional Chinese Wedding ceremonies.

 Different time periods and minority groups have different tea cultures.